wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 * **Report-only compile**:  `ap_float_report.prj`
 * **FPGA hardware compile**: `ap_float.prj`

-### Examining the Area Reports for the Sine Approximation Kernels

-Navigate to the *Area Estimates* page.
-Click on the *Kernel System* line to expand it.

-Observe the difference in resource utilization of the kernels `ApproximateSineWithDouble` and `ApproximateSineWithAPFloat`.

-Expand the lines with the kernel names by clicking on them and expand the sub hierarchies to observe how the `add, mult` and `div` operations use lesser resources for the `ApproximateSineWithAPFloat` kernel.

-You should observe an area reduction in resource utilization of up to 30% for the binary operations.

 ### Examining the Reports for Conversion Kernels

-You can find the usages of conversion in both the area report and the graph viewer.
+You can find the usages of conversion in both the *Area Estimates* and the *System Viewer* report .
 The name of the rounding block is "cast".
 Let's look at the reports and analyze each kernel in the tutorial.

 1. Kernel: `ConversionKernelA`